 Initial tests by your doctor

-Your doctor may ask you a number of questions if they suspect that you have sarcoidosis.
+When diagnosing sarcoidosis, your doctor may ask you a number of questions if they suspect that you have sarcoidosis.
 This is to look for any symptoms that you may have and to see which parts of your body sarcoidosis could be affecting.
 Depending on your symptoms, your doctor may also suggest that they examine you.
 For example, they may suggest that they listen to your chest, carry out an examination of your lymph glands, examine your skin, etc.

 Your doctor may then suggest some tests.
 Some of these tests may depend on which part of your body is affected.
 Tests may include: